What is the value of volunteering?

 - Interior maintenance volunteers with electrical, plumbing, painting, carpentry, or other similar skills

-To tell us more about your interests, please fill out our volunteer form and return it to: CCHS, P.O.Box 1327, Port Angeles, WA 98362.
+To tell us more about your interests, please fill out the application and return it to: NOHC, P.O.Box 1327, Port Angeles, WA 98362.